A two-dimensional delta symbol method and its application to pairs of quadratic forms: Two-dimensional delta symbol: duality and p -functions

-We would like to choose $Q^{1+1/2}\asymp |\nn|$ so that the error terms from the approximation does not oscillate when $q\asymp Q$.
-Thus we hope to have a form of the two-dimensional delta symbol method that looks like
+We would like to choose $Q^{1+1/2}\asymp |\nn|$ so that the error terms of the approximation do not oscillate when $q\asymp Q$.
+The size of the $d, \uc$ parameters will be chosen so that the support of the resulting functions roughly matches \eqref{eq:Dirichletsupport}.